 On December 5, 2010, the American Association for the Advancement of Science published a case study titled “High-Resolution Satellite Imagery and the Destruction of Cultural Artifacts in Nakhchivan, Azerbaijan“.
 This report further documents the destruction through clear satellite imagery.

 Despite clear evidence of this crime against humanity’s shared heritage, Azerbaijan continues to deny this crime and in fact continues to destroy Armenian religious and cultural monuments on its territory.

-Dr. Girair Basmajian, President of ANCC stated “Azerbaijan is engaged in a systematic effort to erase all traces of Armenian culture and history from its territories.
-The destruction of the historic Djulfa cemetery which took place 8 years ago this week is just one example of Azerbaijan’s campaign against Armenian religious and cultural sites.”
-Dr. Basmajian called upon the Canadian government to use all means available to pressure the Azerbaijani government to end this campaign.
-Dr. Basmajian said “This is an issue that affects all of humanity because our shared cultural heritage is threatened.
-Canada must act to ensure that Azerbaijan does not destroy any more Armenian monuments and be brought to account for the destruction of the Djulfa cemetery and countless Armenian churches and historic sites.”
+Dr. Girair Basmadjian, President of ANCC stated “Azerbaijan is engaged in a systematic effort to erase all traces of Armenian culture and history from its territories.
+The destruction of the historic Djulfa ceremony which took place ten years ago this week is just one example of Azerbaijan’s campaign against Armenian religious and cultural sites.”
+Dr Basmadjian called upon the Canadian government to use all means available to pressure the Azerbaijani government to end this campaign.
+Dr. Basmadjian said “This is an issue that affects all of humanity because our shared cultural heritage is threatened.
+Canada must act to ensure that Azerbaijan does not destroy any more Armenian monuments and that it be brought to account for the destruction of the Djulfa cemetery and countless Armenian churches and historic sites.”